Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 Key benefits:

-• Promotes a decoupled architecture
+• Supports decoupled architecture

-• Events are routed to specified targets for processing
+• Events route to specified targets

 Configuring EventBridge Rules: